lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 ```

-As we said earlier, `a1` could alias/overlap with `a2` since they are the same type and there's no restrictions around mutability even within the same types, therefore the read expression `a1->value` would not optimized and we would still need to load the value, which would be redundant if we can ascertain that the objects do not infact overlap.
-Whilst the effect of this would likely go unnoticed on small objects, it would be noticable on an array of multiple elements due to the data dependency and cause a drastic slowdown.
+As we said earlier, `a1` could alias/overlap with `a2` since they are the same type and there are no restrictions around mutability even within the same types, therefore the read expression `a1->value` would not optimized and we would still need to load the value, which would be redundant if we can ascertain that the objects do not in fact alias/overlap.
+Whilst the effect of this would likely go unnoticed on small objects, it would be noticeable on an array of multiple elements due to the data dependency and cause a drastic slowdown.
 To optimize this we would use the `restrict` attribute, which implies objects with the attribute/qualifier do not alias other objects within that scope.

 ```cpp